From Excellent Advise for Living – Kevin Kelly

 - Packing light lets you use your check through luggage allotment for medical supplies and other items for service trips.
 Or, if you found a large, perfect gift for someone, you can bring it back as your check-through luggage.

-- You don’t need to worry about items in your bag being damaged, stolen or lost.
+- You don’t need to worry about items in your checked luggage being damaged, stolen or lost.
 Fun video of bags being loaded.
 To be fair though, less than 1% of bags are reported lost, though more are delayed or temporarily misplaced.

-I would encourage everyone to taking a trip that is at least a week long while limiting yourself to a carry-on size bag.
+I would encourage everyone to taking a trip that is at least a week long while bring only one carry-on size bag.
 I think you will find it’s enjoyable and freeing.
 For a bit of humor and inspiration, check out Lessons Learned from Luggage Lost.
 When you return home consider simplifying your life.
-If you want to push things you could just take a 7L fanny pack, or go for zero bag like this guy’s no pack.
+If you want to push things you could try packing like a camino pilgrim, or go for zero bag like this guy’s no pack.

 Luggage?

-I generally recommend getting a “travel pack” which is a cross between a backpack, and soft-side luggage.
-Travel packs typically are of a “clamshell” design which fully unzips for easy access. have light weight internal frames to make them easier to carry, handles on the top and side to carry as luggage, and backpack straps that tuck away.
-I keep a list of carry-on sized travel packs.
-If you are going to be walking a lot, go for a trekking pack.
+I generally recommend people use a carry-on sized travel packs.
+If you are going to be walking a lot, I suggest going for a trekking pack.
 I would suggest staying away from wheeled bags.
 They cost more, add weight, and hold less than other options.
 Wheeled bags are a pain to use on stairs, cobblestone, and other uneven surfaces.

-These days I mostly use an older / lighter version of the Gossamer Gear Vagabond Jet.
-When I need to carry more I use either a Tom Bihn Synik 30 which has excellent orginizing features, or I use my wilderness backpack, a 2nd generation Gossamer Gear Gorilla.
-The Gorilla is larger than I need, and doesn’t have good organizational features but it fits in the carry-on sizers and enables me to comfortable carry up to 25 lbs for many miles / hours.
-When carrying less that 10lb I like to use the lightest possible backpack that stays close to my back.
-Between 10-20 lbs, I like a bag that transfers at least some of the weight onto a hip belt and is relevantly easy to access.
+These days I mostly use an older / lighter version of the Gossamer Gear Vagabond Jet (review of Vagabond).
+When I need to carry more than what is comfortably handled in the Vagabond I use my wilderness backpack, a Hanchor Tufa.
+The Tufa is larger than I need, and doesn’t have good organizational features but it fits in the carry-on sizers and enables me to comfortable carry up to 25 lbs for many miles / hours.
+When carrying less that 8lb I like to use the lightest possible backpack that stays close to my back.
+Between 9-15 lbs, I like a bag that transfers at least some of the weight onto a hip belt and is relevantly easy to access.
 Having the pack made from stiffer material like X-Pac or having foam sewn into the fabric makes access easier.
-When I am carrying more than 20 lb I want a well designed suspension and a pack that maximizes capacity vs backpack weight..,. everything else is a bonus.
+When I am carrying more than 16 lb I want a well designed suspension and a pack that maximizes capacity vs backpack weight… everything else is a bonus.
+For around town I used a Decathalon Packable 15L Courier Bag which weights just 4oz and costs 8 Euros.

 Clothing for the Journey

 Limited Number / Easily Combined: If you are going on a trip that is more than a week, plan to wash your clothing rather than trying to bring outfits for every day of the trip.
 We will talk about washing clothing later.
-There are two strategies people take having a limited set of clothing.
+There are two common strategies when bringing a small amount of clothing.
 The first is to look the same everyday.
 Have all your clothing be the same color so things always match.
-Black or grey are common choices.
-Another approach is to select clothing which can be mixed and matched: colors which coordinate and layers which can be varied for look and comfort.
-Some simple accessories like a scarf can transform they way you look.
+Black, grey or white are common choices.
+The other approach is to select clothing which can be mixed and matched: colors which coordinate / compliment, layers which can be varied for look and comfort, and some simple accessories like a scarf which can transform the way you look.
 A good way to overcome the common fear of “running out of clothing” is to take the clothing you are planning to use on the trip, and use just those items for a couple of weeks at home.
 This can’t always be done, for example if you live in a tropical climate and are traveling somewhere that is sub-freezing, but in most cases you can run some simple experiments at home to build confidence.

 Washing: So let’s get back to washing clothing.
 If you are staying someplace that has a washer, and even better, washer/drier you are in a great situation.
 If you don’t have easy access to a washing machine you can go to a laundromat, use a service, or hand wash your clothing.
-Many long term travels are prepared to hand wash clothing.
+Many long term travelers are prepared to hand wash clothing.
 The more minimalist packers will often wash their clothing each night as part of the bedtime routine which allows them to eliminating the need to carry a change of clothing.
 Many people use a small bottle of Dr Bronner’s soap for their laundry.
 There are also detergent sheets which don’t have the risk of spilling.
-A single sheet should be able to cover 4-16 sink washings.
-I haven’t figure out what the optimal number is.
-It’s possible to use shampoo or body wash.
+A single sheet should be able to cover 2-4 sink washings.
+It’s also possible to use shampoo or body wash.
 I know people who clean their clothing while they shower.
 I have tried this but had trouble getting my clothing completely clean.
-I will note that machine washers are more effective than my hand washing.
+I have found washing machines are more effective than my hand washing.
+Sinks often don’t hold water for more than a minute or two.
+Two common solutions are bringing a universal plug or bringing as small waterproof bag that you fill with water.
+There is the purpose made Scrubba bag, but I think it’s unnecessarily heavy.

 Recommended Brands?
-There are a number of companies which make clothing for men that is particularly well suited for travel including Bluffworks, Outlier, Makers and Riders, Wool and Prince and Western Rise.
+There are a number of companies which make clothing for men that is particularly well suited for travel including Bluffworks, Outlier, Makers and Riders, and Wool and Prince.
 Maker and Rider have finally released a women specific line.
-I know some women who really love Lightheart Backpacking dress because it’s light and fast drying, the Infinity Dress because they can wear it in multiple styles, and Macabi Adventure Skirt because it can be worn as shorts, pants, or a skirt.
-There are plenty of other travel friendly clothing for men and women from ExOfficio, prAna, Royal Robbins, lululemon, and many other companies that are associated with the “active life” and sold at stores like REI.
+I know some women who really love the Lightheart Backpacking dress (or similar products from Columbia, Patagonia, Decathlon) because they are light and fast drying, the Infinity Dress because they can wear it in multiple styles, and Macabi Adventure Skirt because it can be worn as shorts, pants, or a skirt.
+My wife really loves the travel dresses from Decathon.
+There are plenty of other travel friendly clothing for men and women from prAna, Royal Robbins, lululemon, and many other companies that are associated with the “active life” and sold at stores like REI.
 These cloths are marketed as being for fishing, hiking, or travel.
 Often you can find bargains at places like sierra.com.
 While the above are brands I recommend, you don’t need expensive clothing to travel lightly.
 You likely already own some fast drying clothing.
-Examine the materials your clothing is made from, especially clothing for sports, yoga, etc. My clothing pages have low cost options at the bottom of the page and I have some hints for finding low cost backpacking gear which will overlap with adventure travel.
+Examine the materials your clothing are made from, especially clothing for sports, yoga, etc. My clothing pages have low cost options at the bottom of the page and I have some hints for finding low cost backpacking gear which will overlap with adventure travel.

 Footwear!
 The best footwear to bring will depend on the local conditions and weather.
-In most cases I recommend bring a pair of trail runners.
-In colder locales, insulated shoes or boots are wonderful.
-Many of my urban oriented / fashion conscious friends seem to love Chelsea boots.
+In most cases I recommend bring a pair of trail runners of the appropriate color for your wardrobe.
+In very cold locales, insulated boots are wonderful.
+Many of my urban oriented / fashion conscious friends seem to love Chelsea boots (Blundstones, LEMS, etc).
 In hot climates sandals are great.
 You should always bring one pair of shoes that you would be comfortable wearing for a whole day on your feet while walking several miles.
 If these shoes are not be appropriate for everywhere you want to go, then bring a second pair of shoes which would be appropriate.
-I typically wear Luna sandals, though sometimes I bring trail runners.
-If I need to be dressed up I will bring a pair of Vivobarefoot Gobi ankle boots.
-There are a number of minimalist shoes which others find effective which include Vivobarefoot, Lems Shoes and Xeno Shoes.
+I typically wear a pair of trail runners and some Luna sandals.
+If I need to be extra dressed up I will swap one of these with a pair of Vivobarefoot Gobi II ankle boots.
+There are a number of minimalist shoes which others find effective.
 In many international locales you will want to have shower thongs (or use your sandals) when you take a shower or go into the bathroom since the floors can be nasty.

 Thrifting Approach: Just bring underwear and buy clothing in your locations.
 If you love putting together outfits try Jessi Arrington approach: go thrifting, when the clothing, and then donate or sell the them to a thrift store.